Impression And Mouth Preparation

 Impression And Mouth Preparation Mid Palatine Raphe

-3. Fovea palatine:
+3. Fovea Palatine:

 • Coalescence of ducts of mucous glands

-• Relieved because of presence of ducts
+• Relieved because of the presence of ducts

 Impression And Mouth Preparation Fovea Palatina